 Recorded by Stan Rogers in 1982 on For the Family,

 Folk

 Tradition, R002.

-@Canada Filename[ SCARSET DC ===DOCUMENT BOUNDARY Visit Stan Rogers page on MotoLyrics.com, to get more lyrics and videos.
+filename[SCARSET DC ===DOCUMENT BOUNDARY=== Visit Rogers Stan page on MotoLyrics.com, to get more lyrics and videos.
 MotoLyrics.com | Lyrics, music videos, artist biographies, releases and more.